EUCAS Questions and Answers

 If you do not enter the required data, you will be in breach of your conditions of accreditation.
-Your accreditation may be revoked, and as the Manager, you may face legal penalties or fines.
+Your accreditation may be revoked and as the accredited manager, you may face legal penalties or fines.

-If you do not have direct access to the NLIS database through a computer system, you should authorise an agent to notify the NLIS database on your behalf.
-Otherwise, there are restrictions to your participation in EUCAS.
+If you do not have direct access to the NLIS database through a computer, you can authorise an agent or another person to notify the NLIS database on your behalf.
 An Access Authority form can be obtained from the NLIS Database Administrator.

-Feedlots and saleyards are required to have direct access to the NLIS database, along with appropriate reading equipment.
+Feedlots and saleyards are required to have direct access to the NLIS database and appropriate reading equipment.

 3.3.
 There seems to be a lot of work involved in EUCAS.
 Why do I have to do all this?